rohanmartin/Android_API_ANTPlus/README.md

-Android_API_ANTPlus
+ANT+ Android API
 ===================
-Note: This repo is out of date and will be removed in the future.
-To access the ANT+ API please refer to the SDK repo at https://github.com/ant-wireless/ANT-Android-SDKs.
+An Android library project (that can be included in other Android projects) which adds the ANT+ (and FIT) API.
+Javadoc is included.